 Supplemental Security Income (SSI)

-You can use this online screening tool to find out what benefits you may be eligible for.
-Should you decide to apply for benefits, you’ll follow the same steps as you would for SSDI.
-You can complete an online application, call their toll-free number at 1-800-772-1213 or TTY 1-800-325-0778 for folks who are hard of hearing, or visit your local Social Security office.
+If you decide to apply for benefits, you’ll follow the same steps as you would for SSDI.
+You can complete an online application, call their toll-free number at 1-800-772-1213 (again, 1-800-325-0778 for folks who are hard of hearing), or visit your local Social Security office.

-You’ll be asked to provide information about your medical history as well report your income.
-For the purposes of SSI, folks with disabilities must meet the following requirements:
+You’ll be asked to provide information about your medical history and income.
+For SSI, folks with disabilities must meet the following requirements: